 Sclerotherapy is not typically used for large varicose veins because they are too big and will come back.
 There are, however, other treatment options for all types of varicose veins.
-For more information, please see the page devoted to varicose veins.
+For more information, please see our page devoted to varicose veins.

 - Itching, burning, and redness frequently occur at the Sclerotherapy site.
 These reactions are normal and are not considered to represent a true “allergic reaction.”
 As with any medication, however, allergies can occur.
 Fortunately, they are quite rare with the medications commonly employed during sclerotherapy.

 - The vein may not go away.
 In this case, the vein is considered “resistant.”
 Repeat injections may sometimes be needed with a different sclerosing solution (“sclerosant”).

 - New spider veins may develop around the sclerosed veins.
 This is called “Neovascularization,” and occurs in approximately 2-5% of injections.
 Sometimes they fade away on their own as the inflammation subsides.